 - regular communication with and feedback for the Resident including discussions of case management to support satisfactory clinical progress. - meeting formally with the Resident twice yearly to assess progress.
-Written reports signed by both the Mentor and the Resident should be kept for these meetings and made available to ECVECC® if requested. - ensuring that the Resident is making adequate progress in the programme by: overseeing Emergency and Critical Care Immersion periods; reviewing the Resident's Experience and Skills log; and reviewing and critiquing Training Benchmark assignments with the Resident.
+Written reports signed by both the Mentor and the Resident should be kept for these meetings and made available to ECVECC[®] if requested. - ensuring that the Resident is making adequate progress in the programme by: overseeing Emergency and Critical Care Immersion periods; reviewing the Resident's Experience and Skills log; and reviewing and critiquing Training Benchmark assignments with the Resident.

 A Mentor can have a maximum of two (2) Residents at any time.
 This does not include Candidates who have completed their Residency Training Programme but have not yet achieved Diplomate status and continue to work with their Mentor until they sit the Certifying Examination.
 However, it does include both standard and alternate track residents.
-Mentors are required to act as the Supervisor for at least 25% of their Resident's Emergency and Critical Care Immersion.